National strategy for Roma integration

 National contact point

 Each Member State was invited to appoint a National Contact Point for the National Roma Integration Strategy, with the authority to co-ordinate its development and implementation.
-In the case of the Czech Republic, it is the Office of the Government of the Czech Republic, Section for European Affairs.
+In the case of the Czech Republic, it is the Office of the Government Council for Roma Minority Affairs, Ministry of Human Rights, Equality and Legislation.

 Assessment of the Czech Republic’s strategy implementation